americanexpress/xcprojectlint/README.md

     This mode ensures the project files and folders are in proper order.

+- `no-white-space-specifications`

+    This mode ensures that no file or project contains whitespace specifications of: indentWidth, tabWidth, usesTabs, or lineEnding

 - `all`

     For convenience, this mode runs all of the above tests.